HR1937/3-month-robotics-simulation/week01_differential_drive_odometry/notes.md

 > Our simulation is now doing the same → Good enough to extend into ROS2 + Gazebo + SLAM later.
 ---
-# 14. Testing Odometry on Virtual Robot Paths (Day 6)
+# 14. Testing Odometry on Virtual Robot Paths

 ## Why are we doing this today?